 Every Tuesday, May 8th – June 12th, 2018

 Six workshops will examine various aspects of the progressive mass protests of 1968 and their influence in various walks of life, including cinema, music, education, the social sciences, and medicine.
 Each workshop will be convened by a specialist based at King’s College London who will be joined by at least one visiting speaker and an audience of up to forty people.
 There will be an emphasis on interaction and open discussion, given the workshop format.
-Most workshops will run from 10 or 11am until 3 or 4 pm on the dates below.
+Most workshops will run from 10am until 3pm on the dates below.
+As detailed below, each workshop is also associated with a film screening in the evening (although workshops and screenings are separately ticketed and attendance at one does not require attendance at the other).

 Convener David Treece, Department of Spanish, Portuguese, and Latin American Studies, with guest Professor Frederico Coelho, Department of Letters, Pontifícia Universidade Católica do Rio de Janeiro (PUC-Rio)

-Convener Paolo Gerbaudo, Department of Digital Humanities, with Aaron Bastani (Royal Holloway University of London, founder and editor of Novara Media) and Paula Serafini (CAMEo Research Institute for Cultural and Media Economies, University of Leicester)
+Convener Paolo Gerbaudo, Department of Digital Humanities, with Ludovica Rogers (architect, activist, and member of Debt Resistance UK), Photini Vrikki (Research Fellow in Digital Humanities at Brunel University London), and Aaron Bastani (Royal Holloway University of London, founder and editor of Novara Media)

 Part 1, 11am-1pm: ‘1968 and English schooling: Antecedents, intersections, consequences’